There's a lot going on, along local and state roadways.

 The I-79 bridge project over North Boundary resumed April 27, 2020.
 Initial construction will be completion of the crossover for northbound I-79.
 Work in 2020 involves replacement of the I-79 northbound structure over North Boundary Road.
 Construction is anticipated to be completed in Spring 2021.

 This project involves the complete replacement of two structures carrying I-79 over North Boundary Rd. in Cranberry Township, Butler County.
 The project goal is the expedited replacement of two currently deficient structures.
 The southbound bridge will be replaced in 2019 and the northbound bridge will be replaced in 2020.
 Two lanes of traffic will be maintained on I-79 at all times using a cross over to a temporary bridge located between the two existing structures.
 Traffic will be maintained on North Boundary Rd. at all times with the exception of short-term weekend closures for bridge demolition.
 Project overview Opens a New Window.

 This project is expected to be completed in July 2021 upon completion of I-79 southbound paving modification.

 Rochester Road / Meeder Farm Project

 Widening of Rochester Rd. for an additional through lane in each direction, from Commerce Park Dr. to Graham School Rd.
 This project will be completed by the developer of Meeder Farms.
 Projected Status: Site work began February 2019.
-Phase 1 of widening of Rochester Road (to Municipal Building Driveway) in 2020, Phase 2 widening of Rochester Road (to Graham School Road) in 2021.
-New signal installation at Rochester Road and Meeder Main Street/Municipal Driveway scheduled for early 2021.
+Phase 1 of widening of Rochester Road (to Municipal Building Driveway) was completed in 2020, Phase 2 widening of Rochester Road (to Graham School Road) began in June 2021.
+New signal installation at Rochester Road and Meeder Main Street/Municipal Driveway is complete with construction of pedestrian pockets in Summer 2021.
 This project is being completed as an PennDOT HOP Project by Charter Homes.